emmalei-sc/island-rpg-game/README.md

 # Stuck - An Island RPG Game

-*Stuck* is a mini-RPG game I created in my senior year of high school, as a final project:
+*Stuck* is a mini-RPG game I created in my senior year of high school:

  **<p align="center"> You are a mushroom who has crash-landed onto a near-deserted island.
  With the help of the resident hermit, use the island's resources to find your way back home!** </p>